How can SSO improve customer security and user experience?

 As we all know, time equals money.
 SSO saves time, and therefore saves your business money.

 Is Single Sign-On secure?

-If we take the B2B partner use case from above with simpler revoking of access credentials when contracts expire, this also means it’s much easier to view and control who has access to your organisation’s data.
+If we take the B2B partner use case from above with simpler revoking of access credentials when contracts expire, this also means it’s much easier to view and manage who has access to your organisation’s data.

 If levels of security assurance requirements vary between your services, you can create the following workflow.
 If a user has authenticated with a higher/equal level of assurance in the first application to the level required for the second application, they can Single Sign-On to the second application.
 However, if a user has authenticated with a lower level of assurance in the first application and the second requires higher level of assurance, you can require the user to re-authenticate.

-How easy is Single Sign-On to set up?
+How easy is Single Sign-On to implement?

 SSO is a standard identity management function for many organisations, making it one of the most common digital identity use cases and crucial element for access management.
 However, heed caution when attempting to integrate SSO protocols and functionality in-house from scratch.
 IAM can be complex, and with complexity comes risk.
 Fortunately there are many SSO solutions that can help reduce this complexity.